Maumagnaguagno/Map_generator/README.md

 ```

 This also means all maps generated will have odd dimensions and borders around the entire map.
-This may be good (no limit checking) or bad (ugly dimensions, no toroidal map support)
+This may be good (no limit checking) or bad (ugly dimensions, no toroidal map support).

+## Projects using Map generator
+- [x3030](https://github.com/pravj/x3030): Maze game for Google Chrome based on [that bug](https://code.google.com/p/chromium/issues/detail?id=533361).

+Feel free to use it in your projects and send me a link to put here.